-In this unit we will be diving further into the inner workings of Pacific Salmon, and looking at their broader roll in the ecosystem.
-This module is designed for student in grades 3-6, or anyone with a basic knowledge of salmon.
-It's recommended that participants have completed our primary module, or have looked it over as a refresher prior to taking this course!
-We will be looking at habitat requirements in both fresh and saltwater, as well as challenges faced by pacific salmon.
+In this unit we will be diving further into the inner workings of Pacific Salmon, and looking at their broader role in the ecosystem.
+This module is designed for students in grades 3-6, or anyone with a basic knowledge of salmon.
+It is recommended that participants have completed our Primary Module, or have looked it over as a refresher prior to taking this course!
+We will be looking at habitat requirements in both fresh and saltwater, as well as challenges faced by Pacific Salmon.

 We will ask those same questions and a few more at the end of this lesson so you can show off how much you have learnt!

 Our main focus for this unit will be - salmon life stages, the types of Pacific Salmon and details about their life cylces.

 Salmon Life Stages